Which Plants and Animals Live in the Temperate Forest?

 - Temperatures are usually moderate, with a marked seasonal pattern.
 The average temperatures are between 5 and 23 °C, although in winter the temperature can reach below zero degrees Celsius.

 - Temperate forests are located in areas with abundant and evenly distributed precipitation.
 The average annual precipitation is between 500 mm – 2000 mm.
+Such consistent rainfall supports the rich biodiversity found in these regions.

 - The dense vegetation cover and warm, humid summers allow maximum development of organic matter that forms a well-developed humus layer, generally in clayey soils.
+This organic layer is crucial for nurturing the forest ecosystem.

 - These forests are structurally complex.
 Some of them host a wide variety of plant species, which in turn provide both food resources and space for a wide variety of animals.
+This complex structure supports numerous ecological niches.

 - Temperate forest covers 25% of the planet's forest area, second only to the boreal forest, which covers about 33%.

 - Temperate forests have been particularly affected by human activity because they are located in the mid-latitudes, where much of the world's population lives.
 Most of these forests have been cut down to build cities and make room for cultivation.
 They have also been subject to mining, logging, hunting, pollution, deforestation, and habitat loss for centuries.
+Efforts are needed to conserve these vital ecosystems.

 Plants of the temperate forest